raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     ctrl-->|H|start
 </div>

-The way `alternate` works right now, is that if we evaluate `alternate(backspaces, exclamatory)`, we get this:
+The way `union` works right now, is that if we evaluate `union(backspaces, exclamatory)`, we get this:

 <div class="mermaid">
   graph LR